eerhardt/PackageMirror/README.md

 `<add key="https://dotnet.myget.org/F/dotnet-core/" value="V-\d+.\d+.\d+-rc2-.*|ID-xunit"/>`

-- any package with a Version of the form X.Y.Z-rc-* or any package with "xunit" in its Identifier will be mirrored.
+- any package with a Version of the form X.Y.Z-rc2-* or any package with "xunit" in its Identifier will be mirrored.